 Key Takeaways

-- Your Own Insurance May Cover You: Uninsured Motorist (UM) coverage pays for your injuries when the at-fault driver has no insurance.
+- Your Own Insurance May Cover You: Uninsured motorist coverage pays for covered injuries when the at-fault driver has no insurance.
 Oklahoma requires insurers to offer it.

 - You Can Still Sue: An uninsured driver is still legally liable for your injuries — collecting a judgment is the practical challenge.